Convert VHS Tapes to DVD

 How Long Do DVDs Last?

 All that I've read indicates the expected longevity of CD/DVD discs is anywhere from 2 to 250 years.
-That's a pretty wide spread, and the most likely reason is that optical discs have only been in common use as archival media for a decade or so.
+That's a pretty wide spread, and the most likely reason is that optical discs have only been in common use as archival media for a decade or two.
 DVD discs were invented in 1995, so there simply are no 50, 100 or 200 year-old DVDs to support the notion that they will last for decades or centuries.
 They might, under the right conditions, but we don't know for sure.
 Here's what some experts are telling us:

-The U.S. National Institute of Standards and Technology's 2005 report on CD/DVD Care & Handling offers information on the subject of CD/DVD life expectancy.
+The U.S. National Institute of Standards and Technology's 2005 report on CD/DVD Care and Handling offers information on the subject of CD/DVD life expectancy.
 In that report, they say: "...there is consensus that, under recommended storage conditions, CD-R and DVD-R discs should have a life expectancy of 100 to 200 years or more.
 CD-RW, DVD-RW (writable) discs should have a life expectancy of 25 years or more."

 However, the U.S. National Archives and Records Administration has a report called Frequently Asked Questions (FAQs) about Optical Storage Media which says "CD/DVD experiential life expectancy is 2 to 5 years even though published life expectancies are often cited as 10 years, 25 years, or longer."
 They discuss various factors which can impact life expectancy and recommend that you test your media every two years to make sure it's still readable.